 How to Use an Amsler Grid Test

 - Put on your regular reading glasses if you have them.
-Hold the grid at eye level at approximately 12 to 15 inches away from your face in good light
+Hold the grid at eye level at approximately 12 to 15 inches away from your face in good light.

-- While staring at the center dot with your uncovered eye, pay attention to the grid lines in your peripheral vision.
-If any lines or areas look blurry, wavy, dark, or blank, speak with your eye doctor
+- If any lines or areas look blurry, wavy, dark, or blank, speak with your eye doctor.

-- After you have done one eye, switch and perform the same tasks with the other eye
+- After you have done one eye, switch and perform the same tasks with the other eye.

 What Does the Amsler Chart Look Like if You Have Macular Degeneration?

-However, according to a study, the sensitivity of Amsler grids can be less than 50%.3 This means that some people with macular degeneration may not believe they have the condition when, in reality, they do.
+This means that some people with macular degeneration may not believe they have the condition when, in reality, they do.
+Despite this, the Amsler grid chart is still useful.

+It's economical and easy to perform.
 Until another adequate replacement comes about, using Amsler grids combined with knowledge of risk factors and clinical history can help with early detection.

 - Retinal examination